 There are therefore various levels of action, from “Just Do it” to “Lean Sigma” projects, via all the intermediary examples of action plans.
 Another original approach is the “Give Me Five” concept, whereby the ratification level of an action depends on the time required to implement that action:

 Continuous improvement is first and foremost a mindset.
 Regardless of the method used, employee training is vital to success because staff must be convinced of the benefits of the process.
-To shed more light on the subject, here is a list of tools from which you can draw inspiration.

 Achieving the best results from continuous improvement does nonetheless require focus and selection of the right tools while maintaining constant communication between staff about the various action plans in progress, ideally within a collaborative project management platform.